434 related texts · 4 related myths · Page 5 of 10

 Our ancestors did too.
 In fact, there's a fascinating passage in Bereshit Rabbah, a collection of rabbinic interpretations of the Book of Genesis, that digs into just that feeling....

-It’s a question that has occupied Jewish thinkers for centuries.
-And as we delve into Shemot Rabbah, a collection of rabbinic interpretations on the Book of Exodus, we find a parti...
+As we explore Shemot Rabbah, a collection of rabbinic interpretations on the Book of Exodus, we find a particularly beautiful and insightful answer.
+This teaching presents an alter...

-Today, we're diving into Shir HaShirim Rabbah, specifically section 13, to unpack a verse that speaks to this very feeling: "Flee, my beloved, and be like a gazelle or a young deer...
+Shir HaShirim Rabbah, specifically section 13, to unpack a verse that speaks to this very feeling: "Flee, my beloved, and be like a gazelle or a young deer on the mountains of spic...

-We often think of disease as random, a matter of bad luck.
+Disease is often remembered as random, a matter of bad luck.
 But what if certain behaviors, certain flaws in our character, actually pave the way for illness and hardship?
-That’s wha...
+That’s w...

-It's not just about skin disease.
 It's about something far deeper.
 Something that touches on the very fabric of our community and our souls.
-In Vayikra, Leviticus, we find the word...
+In Vayikra, Leviticus, we find the word torat – law or teaching – repeate...

 Rabbi Shimon ben Yoḥai paints a powerful picture of that experience.
 He teaches that when the Israelites stood at Sinai and proclaimed, "Everything that God said we will perform an...

-The words that seem almost... unnecessary?
+The words that seem almost. unnecessary?
 Like when we read, "Noah did everything which the Lord commanded him" (Genesis 7:5).
 Seems straightforward.
-Noah was a righteous guy, God...
+Noah was a righteous guy, God t...

 And Noah, the husbandman, began and planted a vineyard (Gen. 9:20).
 Noah degraded himself when he began to till the soil.
 R. Judah the son of R. Shalum said: At first Noah was call...